Physics177-2022/Physics177-2022.github.io/syllabus.md

 john.barton@ucr.edu

 ### Office hours
-Weekly office hours via Zoom.
-See the Slack group for weekly details on the meeting time.
+Weekly office hours by appointment via Zoom.
+See the Slack group for more details.

 # Course summary